dkelosky/jest-stare/README.md

 # Jest HTML Reporter
-Jest HTML reporter (for people that hate plain-text).
+Jest HTML reporter for people that hate plain-text.
+Strictly speaking, this is a "testResultsProcessor" only.
+It takes the summary tests results and parses into an HTML file for readability.

+This package does include a reporter component; however, that piece is disabled.

+## Usage
+`jest --testResultsProcessor=jest-stare`

+Or

+`"testResultsProcessor": "./node_modules/jest-html-reporter",`

 ## WIP
 This is a work in progress project and contributions are welcome.